wharfkit/website/src/lib/docs/Utilities/StarterKits.md

     await sessionKit.login(); // Send a login request that can be used to login to any of the main Antelope blockchains
     ```

-- **Blockchain-Specific Kits**: For example, with the Jungle Testnet Starter Kit:
+- **Blockchain-Specific Kits**: Similarly, the blockchain-specific starter kits include pre-configured `sessionKit` instances that can be used to transact with the designated blockchain.

     ```ts
     import { sessionKit } from '@wharfkit/starter-jungle';